Site Quick Links - Amersham Home - Metroland Home - Forum - Search - Links - About - Contact - Amersham Full Index

 had been provided by a 4 car train.
 The new S stock trains are all 8

-cars long (for the Metropolitan line, there will be 7 and 6 car trains
+cars long (for the Metropolitan line, there are 7 and 6 car trains

-for the District, Hammersmith & District and Circle lines) and
+for the District, Hammersmith & Cityt and Circle lines) and

 are thus too long for the bay platform.
 Rather than extend the